zonque/AlRide/README.md

     bundle exec rails server

-To start frab in the production environment make sure you did not skip step 8 and run:
+To start frab in the production environment make sure you did not skip step 6 and run:

     rails server -e production

-(Note that for a "real" production environment you probably do not want to use this script, but rather something like unicorn or passenger.)
+(Note that for a "real" production environment you should really use something like unicorn or passenger.)

 Navigate to http://localhost:3000/ to use AlRide.

+## Contribute

+To contribute, please clone the project and send pull requests through GitHub.

+### TODO

+* Add more localizations

+* Fix bugs listed in the issue tracker of the GitHub project